|

 loners who are so fascinated by them that they are willing to imperil

-themselves in order to be near the bloodthirsty.
+themselves in order to be near the bloodthirsty few.
 Whereas Alfredsson

-cares deeply for his kids and is fundamentally interested in how it
+cares deeply for his kids and is fundamentally interested in how life would

-be like if vampires existed in real life, the makers of Twilight are
+be in a world of vampires, the makers of Twilight are

-mostly interested in re-defining known vampire rules in order to make
+mostly interested in re-defining known vampire axioms in order to make

-Stephanie Meyers book series, I choose to believe there are more to the
+Stephanie Meyer's book series, I choose to believe there is more to the

 books than director Catherine Hardwicke (Thirteen)

-is able to convey onto the big screen.
-She obviously has a vision with
+is able to translate to the big screen here.
+She obviously has a

-her film, but it is a puerile and showy vision dominated by MTV
+vision for her film, but it is a puerile and showy vision dominated

-stylistics and predictable plot developments coming at predictable
+by MTV stylistics and predictable plot developments coming at

-times.
-The result is a half-baked film which might please teenagers who
+predictable times.
+The result is a half-baked film that might please

-share Hardwicke's rather banal idea of romance, but it hasn't got much
+teenagers who share Hardwicke's rather banal idea of romance, but it

-valuable to offer viewers who are interested in real people – or
+hasn't got much of value to offer viewers who are interested in real

 |